Cinnamon and Kale

 Coconut flour.
 You'll also need a little baking powder to give a fluffier texture.

-Honey adds a lovely flavour to these muffins, but feel free to use the same amount of maple syrup or sugar if you prefer.
+Honey adds a lovely flavour to these naturally sweetened muffins, but feel free to use the same amount of maple syrup or a sweetener if you prefer.
 If you are using a set honey, you might need to warm it slightly so that it mixes in easily.

 Vanilla or almond extract.
 I love the flavour of almond and blueberry, so I like to use almond extract.
 But if you want these to be nut free (or don't like the flavour) then vanilla extract will work very well.